-It was a special feeling today approaching the hide on a foggy morning and seeing it almost complete.
+2018.04.18 It was a special feeling today to approach the hide on a foggy morning and to see it almost complete.

 No doubt there will be remarks that there are few birds and, while the vegetation still recovers from the fire, that is probably true but we hope that the hide will provide a tranquil place just to sit for a while and gaze out at the mountain and the beauty around.

-Without seats you can’t sit so we added some benches today, the usual rustic masterpieces made from burnt Widdringtonia trees from the Arboretum.
+Without seats you can’t sit comfortably so we made some benches, the usual rustic masterpieces using wood from burnt Widdringtonia trees in the Arboretum.

-and it gave an immediate homely feeling, especially with the special pied crow handles on the sliding windows.
+and it gave an immediate homely feeling, also with the special pied crow handles on the sliding windows.

 It is another feather in our chairman’s cap for being the inspiration and most capable assistant in this whole project.
 She has every reason to smile.